What is the Elster Creek Catchment Flood Management Plan?

 We have worked together to develop the Elster Creek Catchment Flood Management Plan, which outlines a five-year program to reduce flood risks across the catchment.

-The Flood Management Plan and more information on the project and timing is available on Melbourne Water’s website.
+The Flood Management Plan is available on the Melbourne Water website.

 Map of the catchment